joomla-framework/datetime/doc/getter.md

 Let's extend a default `GetterInterface` and add two new properties to our `DateTime`.

 ## Custom `GetterInterface`
-Creating a custom `Getter` is simple.
+Creating a custom `GetterInterface` is simple.
 We just need to create a class which will be implementing `GetterInterface`
 interface:
 ```php
 interface GetterInterface